ssciwr/predicTCR/README_DEPLOYMENT.md

 The location of data directory, SSL keys and secret key should be set either in env vars or in a file `.env` in the same location as the docker compose.yml.

-For example the current deployment on heicloud looks like this:
+For example the current test deployment on heicloud looks like this:

 ```
 PREDICTCR_DATA="/home/ubuntu/predicTCR/docker_volume"